 The Macular Society has been awarded an Association of Medical Research Charities (AMRC) Best Practice in Medical and Health Research certificate.
 Peer review is an accepted means of assessing the quality of research, and the AMRC believes that it is the best way for medical research charities to decide what research to fund.
 The Macular Society uses peer review to award grants so that the decision making is independent and transparent.
 The validity of peer review is based on certain principles: for example, that there are no conflicts of interest, and that the expert scientific review is high quality, independent and unbiased.
 The audit confirms that the Macular Society use robust methods to make decisions about which research projects to fund and that we support the best researchers and the highest quality research.

 As a member of the AMRC, the Macular Society supports the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.

-We provide information on all the projects we fund through our regular publications, including our members magazine Sideview and our annual scientific research journal Digest.
+We provide information on all the projects we fund through our regular publications, including our members magazine Sideview and our annual scientific research publications Digest and Spotlight.